Masniper/qtfix-chrome-extension/README.md

 ## How to Use

 1. Click in the input where you typed the messed-up text.
-2. Press your chosen shortcut (default is usually `Ctrl + Shift + Space`, but you can set your own).
+2. Press your chosen shortcut (default is usually `Shift + Space`, but you can set your own).
 3. Instantly, your text is fixed!
 You *don’t* need to select or delete anything.

 ---